Albany Civic Center: Background

 The Albany Civic Center was designed to be an arena and a convention center.
 As a result, the arena features 46000 sqft of exhibit space, plus an additional 6000 sqft of meeting room space.
 For sporting events, the arena seating capacity is 6,570 for Disney on Ice or any other ice skating events; 7,782 as a rodeo arena; 8,436 in a basketball arena configuration; and 9,013 for boxing and wrestling events.
 For concerts, the arena seats 5,728 in a half-house configuration, 10,297 end-stage, and its maximum capacity of 10,711 for a center-stage show.
 Up to 1,932 seats can be accommodated on the arena floor, while there are 7,794 permanent seats and 905 retractable seats in the arena bowl.

-Today, the arena is a part of the Flint River Entertainment Complex, a group of entertainment venues located in downtown Albany that also includes the Albany Municipal Auditorium and the Veterans Park Amphitheater.
+Today, the arena is a part of the Flint River Entertainment Complex, a group of entertainment venues located in downtown Albany that also includes the Albany Municipal Auditorium and the Veterans Park Amphitheatre.